 Meghan DeGroot – Meghan grew up in Atlanta, Georgia and graduated summa cum laude with highest honors from The University of Georgia in 2006.
 Soon after graduation, she moved to San Francisco for work and is happy to call this great city home today.
 Meghan comes from a large family where community and public service are highly valued.
 She served as an officer for the Institute for Leadership Advancement, volunteered with New York Cares, and has worked with various non-profits in Atlanta over the years.
 She currently works in Palo Alto as a Portfolio Manager for an investment advisory firm and is currently a CFA Level II candidate.
 Homelessness is an issue in our community that cannot be ignored, and Meghan joined Streetsmart4Kids to explore solutions to help those in need.

 Andy Sherman – Andy was born and grew up in the San Francisco Bay Area.
 After living in Los Angeles for 8 years, he moved back to the Bay in 2014 with a desire to help make a difference in the community he grew up in.
 He went to a Board Match Event in 2015 and decided to join Streetsmart4Kids to help partner with local government and businesses to drive sustained improvements for the homeless youth in San Francisco.
-For a living, Andy directs the supply chain for a wearable communication device start up.
+For a living, Andy works for a wearable communication device start up.

 Mehul Patel – Mehul has resided in San Francisco since 2010 after living in the Monterey Bay Area for nearly 8 years.
 The move to San Francisco brought along a passion and inspiration to help those less fortunate and in need of a helping hand.
 The was eager to join Streetsmart4Kids to develop strong relationships with local government and businesses to foster sustained & continuous improvements for the homeless in San Francisco.
 As a proud employee of Pacific Gas & Electric, Mehul works in the Day Ahead Electric Operations team as part of the Energy Procurement group.